Japanese knot design duality collection martial arts philosophy balance yin yang

 Behind The Shirt

 The Duality Collection explores one of humanity's oldest truths: opposing forces are not enemies but complementary aspects of a unified whole.
-Through Katsushika Hokusai's warrior sketches and the colorway traditions of indigo and white, we've created designs that evolve around this concept—where East meets West, tradition meets innovation and conflict meets peace.
+Through Katsushika Hokusai's warrior sketches and the colorway traditions of indigo and white, we've created designs that evolve around this concept.
+Tradition meets innovation and conflict meets peace.

 In the wake of our upcoming release "Duality" we invite you for a quick walk through the thoughts and ideas behind it.